Recurve-billed bushbird: Vocalization

+Status

+The IUCN originally in 1988 assessed the recurve-billed bushbird as Threatened but since 1994 has rated it Endangered.
+It is known from very small and widely separated locations within its former range, and its estimated population of between 150 and 700 mature individuals is believed to be decreasing.
+Most of the suitable habitat in its former range has been cleared for human habitation, agriculture, logging, and mining.
+Though it occurs in Paramillo National Park in Colombia and Sierra de Perijá National Park in Venezuela, both sites offer only nominal protection and deforestation is ongoing in both.
+The species might "prove to be more common and widespread than previously thought, and able to survive in secondary landscapes, but at present its ecological requirements are unknown".
+It also occurs in two small privately-protected areas.

 The outlook for the bushbird in the foothills of Sierra de Perijá in Venezuela seems positive, and certainly much better than scientists had guessed before 2004.
 The bird appears to be not uncommon in regenerating swidden ("slash-and-burn") plots.
 A significant area of extremely important, uninhabited primary forest is being rapidly invaded in the foothills of this range where the forest is being felled to plant short-term cash crops.
 There appears to be little attempt to control or regulate illegal deforestation there by the Venezuelan government and local political support for the invasion.
 Despite the long-term consequences for the survival of the forest and its species, in the short term this may lead to creation of further bushbird habitat.

 The bushbird should now be looked for in suitable area elsewhere.
 Sierra de Perijá is one of the top conservation priorities for birds in Venezuela, not just for this species but for several other threatened birds.